gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 Additionally, the learnable vectors allow the Graphormer to 'map' out the nodes of the graph.
 The softmax function allows the capturing of this information, called the node importance signal in the paper.

+<put simple explanation first then equations and code> - talk about graph based example

 ### Spatial Encoding
+shift some passages, to preliminary
 Before trying to understand about what this encoding does and why it’s needed, let’s take a small detour about how positional encodings work in transformers.

 One of the main properties of the Transformer architecture that makes it so effective in processing sequences is its ability to model long-range dependencies and contextual information with its receptive field.
 In more specific terms, each token in the input sequence can interact with (or pay “attention” to) every other token in the sequence when transforming its representation.
 The mechanism, called *self-attention,* allows the model to gain a more comprehensive understanding of the relevant information encoded in the sequence.